 - Richard Stallman Is Not Transphobic, Says Leah Rowe.
 Transwoman Leah Rowe explains why Richard Stallman is not transphobic, and calls the community to defend him.

-These are articles that people wrote about the events of September 2019 to explain what happened and ask for justice.
+Most of these are articles are by people who wrote about the events of September 2019 to explain what happened and ask for justice.

 a married, orthodox, staunch Catholic who supports chastity and Christian morality—within a coherent and reasonably tolerant worldview inspired by the phenomenal Pope Francis.
 I oppose several of Stallman’s views on sex and related subjects.Objective, accurate, clearly written, concise and to the point.
 Highly recommended. #jorge

-- Low grade “journalists” and internet mob attack RMS with lies.
-In-depth review (Archived) Exposes the lies spread by journalists and initiates a petition asking them to apologize to Stallman.
+- Low grade “journalists” and internet mob attack RMS with lies (Archived) By sterling-archermedes.
+In-depth review.
+Exposes the lies spread by journalists and initiates a petition asking them to apologize to Stallman.
 The author compares excerpts of the blog post by Ms. Selam Jie Gano and shows how journalists based their reports on Gano's personal interpretation of the emails rather than the sources.
 Worth reading, keeping in mind that it contains some inaccuracies:

-How the cancel culture was leveraged against RMS (
+How the cancel culture was leveraged against RMS (Archived) By Loïc Dachary.

-The content and the tone of Selam G.’s article is archetypal of the cancel culture and she was joined by people sharing the same faith to demand the resignation of Richard Stallman.A dispassionate, rational view by Loïc Dachary that invites reflection. #loic
+The content and the tone of Selam G.’s article is archetypal of the cancel culture and she was joined by people sharing the same faith to demand the resignation of Richard Stallman.A dispassionate, rational view that invites reflection. #loic

-- Why I stand up for Stallman (Archived) How neurodiverse individuals are treated badly by the community.
+- Why I stand up for Stallman (Archived) By Dave Winer.
+How neurodiverse individuals are treated badly by the community.
 Presented from the point of view of the author's personal experience and contact with Richard Stallman.
-Written in 2011 by Dave Winer, still relevant today. #winer
+Written in 2011, still relevant today. #winer

-absence of a judicial process.
-Recommended, keeping in mind these two points:
+in the absence of a judicial process.
+Recommended, keeping in mind

 - We tend to think that the description of Richard Stallman as “extremely obnoxious” is based on interactions between the two in the past in the context of disagreements about the philosophical grounds of the movement.
-The two are not enemies and are in talking terms.
 Most importantly, we have evidence that after hard work along the years, Stallman has upgraded his behavior from “obnoxious” to just “annoying.”
+Bruce and Richard are not enemies and are in talking terms.

 - Stallman was never an employee of the FSF but a volunteer.
 He never received a penny from the FSF.
 Therefore, ADA would not apply.
 But even if for some reason it did apply, it's unlikely that Stallman would ever sue the FSF. #perens